Marquez Callaway Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Season Stats

+- So far this season, 16.2% of the 452 passes thrown by his team have gone Callaway's way.

-- With seven targets in the red zone this season, Callaway has been on the receiving end of 12.7% of his team's 55 red zone pass attempts.
+- Callaway (seven red zone targets) has been the recipient of 12.7% of his team's 55 red zone pass attempts.

 - The Saints have run 50.9% passing plays and 49.1% rushing plays this season.
 They rank 17th in the NFL in scoring.